 The work of ACT on Alzheimer’s succeeds largely because of the passion and commitment of the dementia friendly action communities, Minnesotans, and supporters dedicated to preparing our state for the impacts of Alzheimer's.
 Nonprofit, governmental, and private organizations along with hundreds of individuals have been ongoing partners in our work.
-View an infographic that highlights ACT's accomplishments, check out current and archived ACT-related news items and access an archived participant directory and leadership council roster within ACT's foundational documentation at the Collective Action Lab .
+View an infographic that highlights ACT's accomplishments and check out current and archived ACT-related news items.

 As a statewide collaboration, ACT on Alzheimer’s fosters collective ownership and accountability.
 No single organization owns, finances or controls the initiative.
 The collaboration works toward five goals while fostering a health equity perspective: